Khanali-1/Dice-roller/README.md

 # Dice-roller
-A dice roller 🎲 program made with html+css and js
+A dice roller 🎲 program <br> made with html+css and js